 More than 1,500 Minnesota listings, encompassing over 6,000 properties from all counties in the state, can be found on the National Register of Historic Places (NRHP), the nation's official list of properties deemed worthy of preservation.
 In Minnesota, the National Register program is administered by:

 How are properties listed on the National Register of Historic Places?

 The process for listing a property on the National Register is rigorous.
 It begins with research to establish the property's significance.
-This information is recorded on a nomination form, reviewed by State Historic Preservation Office staff and presented to the Minnesota Historical Society's State Review Board, a volunteer group of citizens and professionals with expertise in history, architectural history, architecture, and archaeology.
+This information is recorded on a nomination form, reviewed by State Historic Preservation Office staff and presented to a State Review Board, a volunteer group of citizens and professionals with expertise in history, architectural history, architecture, and archaeology.
 If the board concurs that the nominated property meets National Register criteria (See below), the nomination is sent to the State Historic Preservation Officer for signature and then to the Keeper of the Register at the National Park Service in Washington, D.C., for final review, approval, and placement on the National Register.

 Where can I find more information about Minnesota properties listed on the National Register of Historic Places?

 National Register files for Minnesota properties are located in the State Historic Preservation Office (SHPO).

 What is the best source of information about the National Register of Historic Places?